Five Best Solo RPG Games to try in 2024

 2D6 Dungeon

-Author: Paul Elliott.
+Author: Toby Lancaster.
 Year of Publication: 2015

 2D6 Dungeon is a solo RPG where players explore procedurally generated dungeons, similar to Four Against Darkness, but using only two six-sided dice (2D6).
 Each roll of the dice determines the player’s actions and outcomes as they navigate through the dungeon’s depths, encountering monsters, traps, and treasures along the way.